 An Integrated Development Environment (IDE) helps a programmer a lot by providing all comprehensive facilities required for the development.
-It also improves the productivity of a developer with its useful tools, autocompletes capabilities and hundreds of shortcuts.
+It also improves the productivity of a developer with its useful tools, autocompletes capabilities, and hundreds of shortcuts.
 Today, I will share some best IDEs for C and C++ developers that will not only make things easy but also make them accomplish more tasks in lesser time.

-Best IDEs For C and C++ Developers
+Best IDEs For C and C++ Programming

 Eclipse is one of the most popular open-source and feature-rich IDE for C and C++ developers.
 Initially, it was mainly used for Java, but now it supports a variety of languages.
 It comes with a great graphical user interface and drag-and-drop functionality.

-Eclipse is available on Window, Linux and MacOs and provide many advanced features like automatic code analysis, git integration, static code analysis etc.
+Eclipse is available on Window, Linux and macOS and provide many advanced features like automatic code analysis, git integration, static code analysis, etc.

 NetBeans is another best IDE for C and C++ development.
 This IDE also comes with a user-friendly interface, some amazing useful projects template and offers the drag-and-drop feature.
-Netbeans is written in Java but provides full support and set of tools required for C and C++ developers.
+Netbeans is written in Java but provides full support and a set of tools required for C and C++ developers.

 The best thing about Netbeans is its simple and efficient project management tools.
 You can also extend its features by adding various useful plugins.
 With NetBeans, you can even remotely monitor your project’s development.
 It’s also available on Windows, Mac OS X, Linux, and Solaris.